Global Skills Strategy and Short-Term Work Permit Exemptions

 Faster Work Permit Processing

-• hold a positive LMIA under the Global Talent Stream; or
+• If applying for an LMIA-based work permit, hold a positive LMIA under the Global Talent Stream; or

-• Note that International Experience Canada applicants are not eligible; and
+Note that International Experience Canada applicants are not eligible.

-IRCC has guaranteed that in most cases, applicants to the programs above will be eligible for 2-3 week work permit processing.
+IRCC has guaranteed that in most cases applicants that qualify under GSS will be eligible for 2-3 week work permit processing (however, processing times continue to be slower than usual due to the COVID-19 pandemic).

 Short-Term Work Permit Exemptions